Adam Graves: Playing career

+Junior hockey

 As a youth, Graves played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.
 Graves started playing Junior B hockey with King City, Ontario, north of his birthplace in Toronto.
 Graves then joined the Windsor Spitfires of the Ontario Hockey League (OHL) in 1985–86 and averaged over one point per game as a rookie in the OHL.
-He was drafted 22nd overall by the Detroit Red Wings in the 1986 NHL Entry Draft.
-During the 1986–87 season he scored 45 goals for the Spitfires.
-He led his team to the OHL championship in the Memorial Cup tournament.
-In the 1987–88 season, Graves played primarily for the Spitfires, but was called up to play nine games with Detroit.
-The 1988–89 season was Graves' first season as an NHL regular.
-He played in 56 games for the Red Wings while splitting time with the Adirondack minor league club, but was only able to score seven goals.
-During his tenure with the Red Wings, he amassed 60 penalty minutes in 1988–89 and 13 in 1989–90.
+He was drafted 22nd overall by the Detroit Red Wings in the 1986 NHL entry draft.
+During the 1986–87 season, as captain of the team, he scored 45 goals for the Spitfires, who won the OHL's J. Ross Robertson Cup for the first time ever.
+In the 1988 Memorial Cup, the Spitfires made it to the Final, where they lost to the Medicine Hat Tigers 7–6.

+Detroit Red Wings

+Graves played eight of the first 13 games of the 1987-88 NHL season with the Red Wings before being sent down to the OHL.
+He played one more game in January for a total of nine NHL games played, where he recorded one assist with eight penalty minutes.

+Graves played 54 of the first 63 games of the 1988-89 season, and he recorded his first goal on October 15 against the Toronto Maple Leafs.
+He spent time with the Adirondack minor league club before returning to play for the Red Wings playoff run.
+Ultimately, he recorded seven goals and five assists for the regular season with 60 penalty minutes.
+In the first round playoff against the Chicago Black Hawks, he recorded four penalty minutes as the Red Wings lost in five games.

+Graves played in thirteen games for the 1989-90 season for Detroit, recording one assist with 13 penalty minutes before being traded to the Edmonton Oilers.